codingABI/GyroRaycaster/README.md

 there are some challenges to be resolved :
  1) The library Adafruit_SSD1306 (2.5.7) does not support the SH1106 display => Adafruit_SH110X is needed (Version 2.1.10 was testet)
  2) The library Adafruit_SH110X seems to have a higher memory footprint then the Adafruit_SSD1306 library => Project would compile, but does not run (=Black screen)
- 3) Removing of display strings in this special [SH1106 version](/src/GyroRaycasterSH1106/GyroRaycasterSH1106.ino) got the project working on a SH1106 display
+ 3) Removing of display strings to reduce memory consumption in this special [SH1106 version](/src/GyroRaycasterSH1106/GyroRaycasterSH1106.ino) got the project working on a SH1106 display
  => Use a SSD1306 display for this project or fix it yourself.

 ![screenshot](/assets/images/SH1106.png)